test

 Geographer

-Tessel is a management trainee at Hieroo Amsterdam, where she works on different social projects to create a positive impact in the region.
-She has a master's degree in Human Geography and is specialist in International Development Studies.
+Tessel is an advisor on the energy transition for the municipality of Amsterdam.
+She has a master's degree in Human Geography and is a specialist in International Development Studies.
 As a connector, Tessel excels in bringing together different cultures, disciplines and points of view.

 Marijn Wiersma